 Nikon obviously did not endorse PP's approach (don't you wish cameras were still tested like this? :-)) of overboosting the F4 by 33%, so why did they do it?
 Lithium manganese batteries (the traditional 3-volt cell type) were all the rage in the late '80's.
 Photography writers were in love with their high power-to-weight ratio and longevity compared to alkalines and rechargeables of the day.
 And the manufacturers were already changing many of their fancy new power-hungry auto focus SLRs over to these types of batteries in two-cell 6V configurations.
 What the PP staffers were hoping for was that Nikon was going to offer a 12-volt (4 - 3V cells) lithium-powered version of the F4S (making it lighter and the grip more compact & as a bonus, shoot at 9 fps) in the future.
 So, in their curiosity, they tested the camera at 12V to see if the margins that Nikon had built into it would make their wish feasible.
 Nikon did not have that eventuality in mind at all, and told PP that running the F4S at that rate could create other timing problems (bet they didn't see that one coming ;-)).
 A perhaps unintended side effect was demonstrating that the F4 had been built with a fairly hefty margin of safety in its electronics (as it should have been).

 So let's say you are willing to accept the risk.
 What do lithiums get you?
-The biggest reasons for using lithiums are summed up in Galen Rowell's comments from earlier: less weight, superior cold-weather performance and longevity.
+The biggest reasons for using lithiums are summed up in Galen Rowell's comments from earlier: less weight, superior cold-weather performance (14x the lifespan of alkalines at -10 C), and five times the longevity of alkalines at room temperature.
 Rowell was in the mountains constantly, where those 3 things were his top priorities.
 And they continue to be the greatest advantages of lithiums.
 And it is with the plain F4, and its smaller MB-20 grip, that these advantages are most keenly felt.
-If you are not a cold-weather photographer, and weight is not an issue, lithiums are probably overkill for you, especially at around $10 - 12 USD for a 4-pack.
-They do have an incredible shelf life (now rated at 20 years by Energizer for L91s), and are far less likely to leak than alkalines.
-And that's about it.

 Popular Photography Nov.
 1992, p.
 16 @ Google Books